Ashes 2023: England vs Australia fixtures, start times and TV channel for Test series

 Ashes fixtures and full schedule

 As usual there will be two Tests in London, at Lord’s and the Oval, and the series will start at Edgbaston, the England players’ favourite ground despite the so-called home ‘fortress’ being breached by Australian victory in 2019.
-Following the template of four years ago, the other two Tests are scheduled for white rose and red, at Headingley and Old Trafford, Trent Bridge missing out again.
+Following the template of four years ago, the other two Tests are scheduled for white rose and red, at Headingley and Old Trafford.
+Trent Bridge misses out again.

 First Test, Edgbaston, Birmingham June 16-20